ZhoulabCPH/HistoProt/README.md

 #### 03.1 Generate `AnnData` with digital proteomic profiles and in silico spatial proteomics

-Spatial inference consumes the same hierarchical WSI feature files used in model development and writes one `.h5ad` file per slide.
+Spatial inference consumes the same hierarchical WSI representation files used in model development and writes one `.h5ad` file per slide.
 Each resulting AnnData object is designed for downstream spatial analysis and typically contains:

 - `.X`: patch-level in silico spatial proteomics
 - `obs["patch_name"]`